-The playing surface must be grass, unless otherwise authorised by the Competition's Board of Directors or Management Committee, must be of the highest possible standard.
+The playing surface must be grass, unless otherwise authorised by the Competition's Board of Directors, and must be of the highest possible standard.
 It must be level and free from surface depressions and excessive undulations.

 The maximum slope allowable shall not exceed an even gradient of vertical to horizontal 1: 41 in any direction.
-NB When a new pitch is being developed or significant improvements made to a pitch, the gradient of 1:41 would not be acceptable and the pitch must be constructed in accordance with and with reference to the FIFA Performance Quality Standard.
+NB When a new pitch is being developed or significant improvements made to a pitch, the gradient of 1:41 would not be acceptable and the pitch must be constructed with reference to the FA Performance Quality Standard.